sentclose/sentc-flutter/README.md

   //invite another user to the group.
 Not here in the example because we only got one user so far
   // await group.inviteAuto("other user id");

+  //encrypt a string for the group final encrypted = await group.encryptString("hello there!");

+  //now every user in the group can decrypt the string final decrypted = await group.decryptString(encrypted);

+  print(decrypted); //hello there!

   //delete a group
   await group.deleteGroup();